 Council membership reflects the breadth and depth of small business in Queensland, with members coming from a wide range of industries and locations.
 Membership also represents a balance of voices from women in business, Aboriginal and Torres Strait Islander business, culturally and linguistically diverse business and social enterprise.

 Queensland is home to more than 448,000 small businesses that are at the core of every industry sector.
 They are in every community in every region, represent over 97% of businesses statewide, and employ approximately 44% of all private sector workers.
-Di is passionate about small business being front and centre of the Queensland Government's plans for economic recovery.
+Lance is passionate about small business being front and centre of the Queensland Government's plans for economic recovery.